videojs/videojs-playlist/docs/api.md

 ### `playlistchange`

-This event is fired _asynchronously_ whenever the contents of the playlist are changed (i.e., when `player.playlist()` is called with an argument) - except the first time.
+This event is fired whenever the contents of the playlist are changed (i.e., when `player.playlist()` is called with an argument) - except the first time.
+Additionally, it is fired when item(s) are added or removed from the playlist.

-It is fired asynchronously to let the browser start loading the first video in the new playlist.
+In cases where a change to the playlist may result in a new video source being loaded, it is fired asynchronously to let the browser start loading the first video in the new playlist.

 ```js
 player.on('playlistchange', function() {